kukuu/monolithic-to-microservice/README.md

 # Monolithic to microservice

-Note any changes should not change the user experience.
+ Any changes should not change the user experience.
 Just the architecture.

 1. https://github.com/kukuu/AGILITY/blob/master/SOA-and-MicroServices.md